artefactual/atom-docs/user-manual/access-content/navigate.rst

 :term:`adminstrators <administrator>` will see all 4 sub-menus (Add, Manage, Import, Admin) in the :term:`main menu`.

-* For information on user roles, see: :ref:`User roles <user-roles>`
+* For information on user roles, see: :ref:`User roles <user-roles>`.
-* For information on managing User accounts see: :doc:`Manage user accounts
+* For information on managing User accounts see: :ref:`manage-user-accounts`.
-  <../administer/manage-user-accounts>`.
-* For information on changing the permissions associated with an account or a group, see: :doc:`Edit user permissions
+* For information on changing the permissions associated with an account or a group, see: :ref:`edit-user-permissions`.
-  <../administer/edit-user-permissions>`

 ..
 TIP::

    :term:`Administrators <administrator>` can add and remove options in the sub-menus (Add, Manage, Import, Admin) of the main menu via **Admin > Menus**.
-For more information, see :doc:`Manage menus
+For more information, see :ref:`manage-menus`
-   <../administer/manage-menus>`

   .. _main-menu-add: